 Currently he is principal investigator of the SNF-funded MelanoBase project, and is also involved in a large NIH-funded project focused on assisted curation for the RegulonDB database, where he applies technologies previously developed within the scope of his previous SNF-funded project SASEBio (Semi-Automated Semantic Enrichment of the Biomedical Literature).
 Other projects in which he is currently involved deal with text mining for psychological disorders (PsyMine) and for veterinary applications (VetSuisse).

-Office: AND-2-30 Institute of Computational Linguistics University of Zurich Andreasstrasse 15 CH-8050 Zurich Switzerland
+Office: AND-2-30 Department of Computational Linguistics University of Zurich Andreasstrasse 15 CH-8050 Zurich Switzerland